alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-Let's start thinking and refactoring the company class, the first thing I notice is the attribute naming of `employees` in this small class is clear that is the number of employees as we can see the validation a few lines below however that could be easily a CSV text in a different entry point, so I will rename `numberOfEmployees` for now.
+Let's start thinking about how to refactor the company class, the first thing I notice is the attribute naming `employees` in this small class is clear that is the number of employees as we can confirm by the validation a few lines below, however, that could be easily a list of employees as the name suggests, so I will rename `numberOfEmployees` for now.

-Even after renaming the parameter, I noticed that we could go for a primitive obsession problem in the future as both parameters are string and have no meaning to the business, so my second step is to create an interface `FantasyName` this is important because I could have different implementations for company names for example or even for other business classes like contracts between companies.
+Renaming the parameter is a good start to give more meaning to the method, you also can notice that we are going for a primitive obsession in the long run as string have no meaning to the business.
+So my second step is to create an abstraction that expresses better the business, I will start with the first parameter creating the `FantasyName` interface.

-#################### Violating some SOLID principles ###################
+I want to highlight some nuances here regarding the `Single responsibility principle`, `SOLID` is great but sometimes it's too broad which can make it hard to pinpoint some specific cases like this one.
+Bear with me on this one, you could argue the service class has too much responsibility as it needs to validate fantasy name and also the number of employees, on the other hand, you could argue the service class just has one responsibility that is validating the company which is also correct.

+In our case, we will stick with the former.

+******** Review stopped *******

 ### Fantasy name